MolecularAI/MolBART/megatron_molbart/README.md

 This file contains the training code that sets up Megatron and DeepSpeed and runs the training loop.
 Currently, the code loads in a subset of ChEMBL in CSV format and runs training (line 320).
 Replace this file with your own data.

-### ds_config.json
+### DeepSpeed Config File

-*NOTE:* this file is the original (legacy) version of the DeepSpeed configuration.
-Updated versions are located in the `config` directory in the base level of the repo.
+The config file `config_deepspeed.json` is located in the `config` directory in the base level of the repo.

-This file contains the parameters for DeepSpeed (important).
-Notably, all of the parameters in this file should probably be kept the same except ```train_batch_size``` and ```train_micro_batch_size_per_gpu```.
+These file contains the parameters for DeepSpeed (important).
+Notably, all of the parameters in this file should probably be kept the same except `train_batch_size` and `train_micro_batch_size_per_gpu`.
 These parameters can be modified to improve training speed; generally, the larger batch sizes lead to much faster training.
-During training, DeepSpeed prints out the number of samples being processed per second (```SamplesPerSec```), which can be used a proxy for determining how fast training is.
+During training, DeepSpeed prints out the number of samples being processed per second (`SamplesPerSec`), which can be used a proxy for determining how fast training is.

+### Megatraon Config File

+The config file `config_megatron.sh` is located in the `config` directory in the base level of the repo.

 ### Kicking off Training